 WESTERN AUSTRALIAN GOVERNMENT RAILWAYS

-IT is hereby notified, for general information, that His Excellency the Governor in Executive Council has been pleased to approve of the following By-law being issued by the Commissioner of Railways, pursuant to Sections 23 and 24 of “The Government Railways Act 1904”: —

 Government Railways By-laws — By-law 83 (Regulations and Charges for the Hire of Mooring Springs)

 83. Regulations and Charges for the Hire of Mooring Springs

 All vessels berthing at any of the jetties or wharves under the control of the Commissioner of Railways, at which mooring springs are provided by the Harbour and Light Department shall, for the safe berthing of such vessels, use such mooring springs.